Community workers and advocates

 - contact the company to discuss a payment plan

-- ask the retailer about their customer assistance program
+- ask the retailer about their affordability program

 - check that your client is receiving the appropriate rebates, eg the Low Income Household Rebate